 Many participants told that this virtual session poster was very similar to the real life experience.
 “This event was very similar to a regular poster session as you can see people moving around,” said one of the attendees.
 Another one commented that he/she really liked “the virtual space into which you can move, hang around, bump into people and chat for a while.
 The mode is very similar to real conferences and very intuitive to use.
 It is what I miss the most about conferences, this was a nice compensation!”

-Feedback from participants after the poster session
+Feedback from participants after the poster session in Gather Town

 The feedback from participants during and after the event is largely positive: 97% of respondents rate the poster session as “excellent” (47%) or “very good” (50%).
 “This was actually awesome!
 I love the format of the event, being able to walk around and talk to people is way better than Zoom.”